JordanYu4/Yelp-Helper/README.md

 ## Future Features

+* Integrate Google Geolocation API to access user location more quickly
 * Increase minimum distance if less than ten businesses are within the standard 25 mile range
-* Add "open now" search filter option
-* Vary point opacity according to rating
 * Replace `Yelp Fusion` with `Yelp GraphQL` API to optimize response efficiency
 * Replace `Chart.js` with `D3` to explore more sophisticated data visualizations